llamaking136/edclone/README.md

 # edclone

-Basicaly ed but newer and worse
+Basically ed but newer and worse